FlaxEngine/FlaxDocs/manual/graphics/tutorials/additional-render-pass.md

 Firstly, create a new material as the toon outline material.
 You can do it manually or use Editor and *right-click* in Content window content folder **New -> Material -> Material**.

 To implement back face fattening, You have to expand the model by a little through moving the vertex a bit in the direction of the normal.
 Only back faces of the enlarged model is rendered so that the original model won't be occluded.
-Open the material and set the Blend Mode to **Transparent** and set the Cull Mode to **Inverted**, turn off Z Test and Z Write.
+Open the material and set the Blend Mode to **Transparent** and set the Cull Mode to **Inverted**, **turn off Depth Write**.
 Then setup the graph as the image below:

 ![Toon outline](media/toon-outline-material.png)